wischmcj/canopyHydrodynamics/paper.md

 # Future Direction

 - We hope to widen the use cases for our tool by integrating additionall real world data (i.e wind speed and direction, rain intensity and angle, etc.).
-- By growing python libraries for spacial analysis (scipy-spacial, open3d) we hope to all for the projection of cylinders at an arbirtary angle, to suppoort the afformentioned integration of weather data.
+- By growing python libraries for spacial analysis (scipy-spacial, open3d) we hope to all for the projection of cylinders at an arbitrary angle, to support the afformentioned integration of weather data.
 - Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency) you can see the current work being done to improve the efficiency of the flow finding algorithm.
 Early results so as much as a 200x increase in the speed of the algorithm as a result of:
   - migrating the the use of rust based graph models, using the rustworkx library
   - refactoring the current find flow algorithm as a graph traversal algorithm to enable parallel processing